 The aCSA is essentially equivalent to the width of the muscle, but when fascicles run through the muscle at an angle the aCSA does not fully approximate the amount of fibers that are present.
 The pCSA essentially represents the area perpendicular to the fascicles themselves and not just the area of the muscle as a whole; this is a better approximation of the total number of fibers and force production capability.
 As the pennation angle increases, the pCSA increases, and the amount of force that can be generated increases.

-Note: Technically when calculating the amount of force that can be produced one must multiply the pCSA by the cosine of the pennation angle; this still overall favors greater force production with a larger pennation angle given the increase in pCSA that is observed.
-For greater discussion of the relationship between muscle size, structure, and strength, see (Vigotsky, 2018).
+Note: Technically when calculating the amount of force that can be produced you must multiply the pCSA by the cosine of the pennation angle (this yields an “effective pCSA” by determining the component of the muscle fascicles that pull along the longitudinal axis); this still overall favors greater force production with a larger pennation angle given the increase in pCSA that is observed.
+For further discussion of the relationship between muscle size, structure, and strength, see (Vigotsky, 2018).

 Summary of movement

 In order to move several steps must occur.
-First we generate signals in our brain that travel through our central nervous system to our peripheral nervous system.
+First you generate signals in your brain that travel through your central nervous system to your peripheral nervous system.
 Then motor neurons of the peripheral nervous system transfer these signals to several muscle fibers by releasing small neurotransmitters.
 One motor unit consists of one motor neuron and all of the muscle fibers it innervates.
 Subsequently, these neurotransmitters lead to sodium ions entering the muscle fiber; this generates an electrical signal that results in calcium binding to the core components of muscle fibers.
 This triggers the core components to interact using ATP to generate a muscle contraction.
 Ultimately this process leads to muscles shortening and pulling on their tendons.
 Since these tendons pull on bones, this generates movement.

-Our muscles are more effective at generating large amounts of force at certain lengths; when they are stretched too long or placed in a shortened position they may be unable to generate maximum force.
-Additionally, if we need to generate more force to carry out a specific movement our body increases motor unit recruitment (initially smaller motor units are utilized and larger ones are recruited as needed) and rate coding (the frequency at which each motor unit generates a contraction).
-Another contributing factor to greater force production is a slower velocity of contraction, though if the contraction is too slow this will hinder power output as power = force & velocity.
-Lastly, the pennation angle, one description of the architecture of muscle, can influence force production, as can properties of the muscle fibers themselves (ie, type IA vs type IIA vs type IIX).
+Your muscles are more effective at generating large amounts of force at certain lengths; when they are stretched too long or placed in a shortened position they may be unable to generate maximum force.
+Additionally, if you need to generate more force to carry out a specific movement your body increases motor unit recruitment (initially smaller motor units are utilized and larger ones are recruited as needed) and rate coding (the frequency at which each motor unit generates a contraction).
+Another contributing factor to greater force production is a slower velocity of contraction, though if the contraction is too slow this will hinder power output as power = force * velocity.
+Lastly, the pennation angle, one description of the architecture of muscle, can influence force production, as can properties of the muscle fibers themselves (ie, type IA vs. type IIA vs. type IIX).